In beta — tell us what you think → hello@paperchase.ai

 Your research question doesn't expire.
 Neither should your review.

 A literature review that was comprehensive in January can have significant gaps by June.
 New preprints appear.
 Working papers get published.
-Citation counts shift.
-The Living Literature Monitor runs continuously against your concepts.
-When new papers appear that meet your relevance threshold, they surface automatically — pre-scored, pre-classified by argumentation role, ready for triage.
+The Living Literature Monitor runs continuously against your concepts, and papers that meet your relevance threshold surface automatically — pre-scored, pre-classified by argumentation role, with the ones that challenge your argument surfaced first.

 Not when you remember to check.
 Automatically.